tobirasmu/Deep-Learning-Project-Final/README.md

        │   └── config.py                        <- Configurations used in the project (paths, sizes, etc.)
        │
-       ├── Data                                 <- Data used in the project (will be .gitignored) ├── Random                               <- Random code / sandbox └── README.md                            <- This file
+       ├── Data                                 <- Data used in the project (will be .gitignored) ├── keras-yolo3-master                   <- Implementation of YOLOv3 model, with detailed readme file ├── Random                               <- Random code / sandbox
+       └── README.md                            <- This file